AkhilP423/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    Before I explain, I want to see that Task 2 was quite annoying, and despite getting the right answer, codegrade didn't seem to like the way I formatted the function.
+I know that it's on me for not fulfilling the requirement, but I feel as though human eyes should uncomment the console.logs that I commented and see for yourself, and at least consider partial credit if it's deserved.
+Thank you!

     .map() is an iterator function that is used for manipulating or reshaping data.
 It returns a brand new array without touching the original array.
 Whatever you set the function call equal to, you can map it to the new array.
 A use case for .map is replacing a for loop that loops through an object to set a certain part of the object into a new array.
 For instance, a set of objects with cities and states can be looped through to form a new object with just the cities, with the .map function.

     .filter() is similar to .map, returning a new array and calls back each element, index, and returns each in turn.
 However, .filter() initiates a "truth" test, and only returns the elements if true, else ignores.
 It's instead used for filtering out an array by a specific condition.
 A use case may be to filter out a bunch of students' grades in an array, and push only students' data that receive a '70' as their grade, in order to list everyone who passed.